carlferr/HOME-BIO/README.md

 ### 3.3 - Run the Script.py

-It is possible now to run SHOME-BIO just typing in the console
+It is possible, now, to run SHOME-BIO just typing in the console:

 ```
-python ./Script.py
+docker run -it --rm -v /your_path/SHOME-BIO/Script.py:/home/Script.py:ro -v /your_path/SHOME-BIO/config_file.txt:/home/config.txt:ro -v /your_fastq_path/Fastq_folder:/home/Input:ro -v /your_output_folder:/home/Output:rw -v /your_hg19_path/Bowtie2Index:/home/Genome:ro -v /your_path/KRAKENdb_bacteria:/home/Db_Kraken2_Kaiju_bacteria:ro -v /your_path/KRAKENdb_protozoa:/home/Db_Kraken2_Kaiju_protozoa:ro -v /your_path/KRAKENdb_viruses:/home/Db_Kraken2_Kaiju_viruses:ro -v /your_path/KAIJUdb:/home/Db_Kaiju:ro -v /your_path/KAIJUdb_virus:/home/Db_Kaiju_virus:ro   biohaz/shome_bio
 ```
+Please change "your_path" with your exact path.
+Each path after the -v option will be imported in the Docker container.

-The script automatically will call the docker container and it will launch the analysis.
+Running this command in your console, automatically it will call the Docker container and it will launch the analysis.

 ## 4 - LICENSE
 This is a free pipeline: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.